Birkbeck2/web-development/behind-the-scenes-html.md

 After the `title`, which you already know, you typically see a series of `meta` elements in the head.
 These stand for `metadata`, which is data about the document.

-Note that `meta` is a self-closing tag--it doesn't wrap text, it's just there to hold the data in its main (“opening”) tag.

 ### Character set
 Here's the first `meta` element to know about: